rsksmart/devportal/docs/04-resources/07-hackathon/index.md

 <Card
   title="Rootstock Hackathon Cheatsheet"
-  description="The Rootstock Dev Cheatsheet is a concise reference guide for developers aiming to deploy decentralized applications (dApps) on the Rootstock network." link="https://cheatography.com/devrelrootstock/cheat-sheets/rootstock-dev/" />
+  description="The Rootstock Hackathon Cheatsheet is a concise reference guide for developers aiming to deploy decentralized applications (dApps) on the Rootstock network." link="https://cheatography.com/devrelrootstock/cheat-sheets/rootstock-dev/" />